erkkah/sslr/README.md

     "deleteChunkSize": 50000,

-    "/* Chunk size for when to stop divide and conquer while scanning for deleted rows ":"*/", "minDeleteChunkSize": 250,
+    "/* Chunk size for when to stop divide and conquer while scanning for deleted rows ":"*/", "/* This is also the chunk size used for applying changes due to deletions ":"*/", "minDeleteChunkSize": 250,

     "/* Max source database utilization as a percentage of total execution time ":"*/", "throttlePercentage": 75,

-    "/* Full table copy will be performed if the target table has less than (fullCopyThreshold * source_rows) rows ":"*/", "fullCopyThreshold": 0.5,
+    "/* Full table copy will be performed when target table has less than (fullCopyThreshold * source_rows) rows ":"*/", "fullCopyThreshold": 0.5,

     "/* Sync added and updated rows ":"*/",